 Scheduling Post-Discharge Appointments

 Heart failure patients have a high risk of readmission, so it’s important to schedule post-discharge appointments immediately.
 Patients who have the highest risk for readmission should be scheduled within seven days after discharge.
 Studies show that the “See You in 7” initiative advocated by the American College of Cardiology is beneficial, reducing the 30-day readmission rates by 2.6 percent.
-Offering patients documentation of the follow-up appointment and working to identify and address any barriers to keeping those appointments can also help reduce readmission rates.
+Offering patients documentation of the follow-up appointment and working to identify and address any barriers to keeping those appointments can also help reduce congestive heart failure readmission rates.

 Implement Home Healthcare Programs